Permafrost/Tundra/README.md

 ### Using Zip

-1. Download a zip of the desired version of the package from https://github.com/Permafrost/Tundra/tags
+1. Download a zip of the desired version of the package from https://github.com/Permafrost/Tundra/releases
-2. Extract the downloaded Tundra-n.n.n.zip file to your Integration Server's ./packages/ folder
+2. Copy the Tundra-n.n.n.zip file to your Integration Server's ./replicate/inbound/ directory
-3. Rename the ./packages/Tundra-n.n.n/ folder to ./packages/Tundra/
-4. Activate and enable Tundra from the package management web page on your Integration Server web administration site
+3. Install and activate the Tundra package release (Tundra-n.n.n.zip) from the package management web page on your Integration Server's web administration site

 ## Upgrading